 But with a little planning, you can implement some things in your camper and campsite to maximize the cool air flow and thus keeping the temperature inside the cabin comfortable.

-In this article, I'll outline a number of common sense tips to help you stay cool in the hottest of weather.
+In this article, I'll outline a number of these common-sense tips to help you stay cooler in the hottest of weather.

 Once you familiarize yourself with these simple facts, you can use them to your advantage: